 “I am a man of science, Miss Cornell; I am willing to accept the possibility of what you purport.”
 He thought he saw the flash of her eyes, and Lucian smiled as if they were already lovers.

 However, the lady brushed off his overtures, a fact he duly noted.
 Obviously, the woman meant to spend her time discussing her research and placing her agenda on the table.
-She had no time for him, and Lucian wondered what if he had made a mistake in demonstrating an interest in the woman.
-“Reproductively speaking,” she continued, “MHC may determine how healthy our offspring might be, and as far as our susceptibility to another person, it does appear, Sir, that next to our brain, our nose is a powerful sex organ.”
+She had no time for him, and Lucian wondered if he had made a mistake in demonstrating an interest in the woman.
+“Reproductively speaking,” she continued, “MHC may determine how healthy our offspring will be, and as far as our susceptibility to another person, it does appear, sir, that next to our brain, our nose is a powerful sex organ.”
 The crowd responded as tainted images drifted among the attendees.
 “Women in my research groups report a connection between a satisfying sex life and their guy’s scent.”

 “Oh, God, save us from scent aphrodisiacs!”
 Lucian protested loudly.